-In addition to intersectionality, we were also guided by a conception of research as an educational principle.
-According to Demo (2006, In addition, we sought to develop an aesthetics of sensitivity that encourages cultural plurality and respect for differences appreciation through the teaching of ethnic-racial relations theme.
+In addition, we sought to develop an aesthetics of sensitivity that encourages cultural plurality and respect for differences appreciation through the teaching of ethnic-racial relations theme.
 Thus, the research focused on the identities and cultural traditions of Western Santa Catarina and the ethnic and socioeconomic profiles of the municipalities population in the area covered by the campus, as well as a deficiencies mapping in the region.
 The aim was to develop teaching strategies and teaching materials for education for ethnic-racial relations in a contextualized way to the demands and peculiarities of the regional community.